#devtools::load_all()

 IRSCoverage

-– compute IRS coverage dispatched by
+– compute IRS coverage dispatched byclass(model$irs$coverage_mod)

-After evaluating IRSCoverage
+After evaluating

-, values are stored at
+, values are stored atmodel$irs$coverage

 IRSEffectSizes

-– compute IRS effect sizes dispatched
+– compute IRS effect sizes dispatched byclass(model$irs$ef_sz_mod[[s]])

-(for the
+(for the \(s^{th}\) species)

 IRS is usually done through a malaria program, so a large number of houses are sprayed in a short period of time.
-One measure of coverage is the fraction of houses sprayed, C, but since the potency of the insecticide wanes over time, we define coverage as the product of the fraction of houses sprayed and potency, P(t).
+One measure of coverage is the fraction of houses sprayed, \(C\), but since the potency of the insecticide wanes over time, we define coverage as the product of the fraction of houses sprayed and potency, \(P(t)\).
 It is an operational measure that we can define without thinking much about mosquito behaviors.
 Coverage is thus independent of mosquito species.

 To model coverage, we developed the sharkfin